xxswingxx/outrageous/README.md

 # Outrageous

-Outrageous is a ruby wrapper in the form of a outrageous gem for the official [League of Legends API](https://developer.riotgames.com/).
+Outrageous is a ruby wrapper in the form of an outrageous gem for the official [League of Legends API](https://developer.riotgames.com/).

 ![Gems are truly, truly, truly outrageous...](http://x1.fjcdn.com/comments/4256386+_35ff0c0c528c84aacf20464730f61b4f.jpg "Gems are truly, truly, truly outrageous...")